 When using the suction method for earwax removal, olive oil is the recommended option.
 This is because when wax has been in the ear for a while, it becomes stuck to the skin of the ear canal.
 The purpose of using the oil is to loosen the wax from the ear canal, which makes removal more uncomfortable.

 If you have used ear buds or products such as Waxol or Cerumol before reading this information, do not worry.
-There is no need for concern.
 In most cases, we will still be able to fully clear your ears at the first appointment.
 However, sometimes we will need a follow-up appointment if the wax is too difficult or uncomfortable to remove.
 The cost for the follow-up appointment is $50.

 Impacted wax can occur when the wax in your ears has been there for a long time.
 It may also occur when wax is pushed down onto your eardrum with a cotton bud or other item.
 The wax could have been moist when it originally moved deep into your ear canal.
 Over time, it dries out and sticks to the ear canal wall or ear drum.
 In some cases, despite careful effort, earwax can not be completely removed during the first appointment.